 Interpretation and Revisions

-Any questions of interpretation or application of the Student Code of Conduct shall be referred to the ……………………, or her designee, or his or her designee, for final determination.
+Any questions of interpretation or application of the Student Code of Conduct shall be referred to the Principal……………………, or his or her designee, for final determination.

-The Student Code of Conduct shall be reviewed annually under the direction of the ……………………………...
+The Student Code of Conduct shall be reviewed every three yearsunder the direction of the Principal and collaboration with the Students' union……………………………...

-Adapted from Barry University

-Stoner, E.N. and Lowery, J.W., Navigating Past the “Spirit of Insubordination”: A Twenty-First Century Model Student Conduct Code with a Model Hearing Script.

-The NCHERM Group: A Developmental Framework for a Code of Student Conduct:The NCHERM Group Model Code ProjectPrivate College/CollegeEdition.

-The ATIXA Playbook: Best Practices for a Post-Regulatory Era
+Should include dress code for students